makredzic/Mr.Logger/README.md

 ## Research Context

-This project is part of a Master's thesis comparing high-performance logging libraries.
-The `spdlog-research/` directory contains the spdlog library for performance comparison benchmarking.
+This project is part of a Master's thesis analyzing the performance of a fully async logger that utilizes C++20 Coroutines and IO_URING.

 ## Development Guidelines